 One of such apps that usually makes it to most people’s recommendations is SmartLimits, which is an app that blocks SMSs that other users have reported.
 This might be an excellent app to try if you continue getting unwarranted and dirty texts from random people.

 Nobody wants their kids to see dirty and unsolicited texts on their devices, but with the increase in these occurrences, it’s starting to seem like you don’t have a choice.
-Fortunately, you do, and this article was written to prove that.
+Fortunately, you do, and I wrote this article to prove that.